UCI-GDIM31/class-activities-BilalPayton/README.md

 and the result is being stored in a float variable named translation.

 In line 25, the Translation method is being called on a transform object.

+1. I added a Capsule Collider to the Cat object and adjusted it based on it's size.
+I also added Rigidbodies to the Cat object, the SoccerBall object, and the goal object.
+I checked Is Trigger for the Cat and SoccerBall while I left Is Trigger unchecked for the Goal object.

+2. My Cat object was making the world flip out while it was walking in the world.
+I fixed this by freezing the X and Z axis positions in it's Rigidbody and checking Is Trigger on it.

 ## Open-Source Assets
 ### W1